Protect payment transactions with Fraud Prevention

 }

 You are responsible for the actions you take based on the assessment.
-For the simplest integration, you can set thresholds on the top level transactionRisk to contribute to your decision.
+For the simplest integration, you can set thresholds on transactionRisk to contribute to your decision.
 For example, it can contribute to sending to a manual review or directly rejecting likely fraudulent transactions.
-You can also use these scores in your own fraud workflows, or as part of rules with your existing system.
-Because reCAPTCHA Enterprise examines different signals and has a different visibility of behavior, you can expect incremental value even with an already mature detection engine.
+You can also use the score in your own fraud workflows, or as part of rules with your existing system.
+Because reCAPTCHA Enterprise examines unique signals and has a unique visibility of behavior across the internet, you can expect incremental value even with an already mature fraud-detection engine.

 What's next